Can I Use a Car Tire Pump on My Bike?

 Three main bicycle valve types are the Schrader or American valve, the Presta or French/Sclaverand valve, and the Woods or English/Dunlop valve.
 But how do you recognize each valve?

-If your bike has a Presta valve, as is common on road bikes, you can find a way to use a car tire pump.
+If your bicycle has a Presta valve, as is common on road bikes, you can find a way to use a car tire pump.
 Presta valves have long and narrow valves that are secured with caps and aren’t inherently compatible with car pumps.
 So you need to use an adapter that fits between the valve and the air nozzle, forming a seal that allows you to inflate the tire.

 Finally, there’s the Dunlop valve.
 These are almost the same size as Schrader valves and have similar valve holes in the rims.
 The base of these valves is slightly wider than a Presta valve.
 Still, they can be inflated with Presta valve adapters.